aodoming/Movies_ETL_ADominguez/README.md

 # DESCRIPTION
-Using the Extract, Transform, Load Process to Create Data Pipelines.
-A Data Pipepline Transports Data from Source to Destination, and the ETL Process Creates the Pipelines and Transforms Data in the Process.
+Using the Extract, Transform, Load (ETL) process to create data pipelines for a Wikipedia Movies JSON data.
-ETL the Wikipedia Movies JSON
+A data pipepline transports data from Source to destination, and the ETL process creates the pipelines and transforms data in the process.

 ![](/pics/ETL_process.png)